New York Rangers: Rebuilding (2016–2020)

-The Drury years (2021–present)
+The Drury years (2020–present)

+Continued team struggles (2020–2021)

-On January 31, 2021, defenseman Tony DeAngelo was placed on waivers by the Rangers, following reports that he had an altercation with teammate Alexandar Georgiev following an overtime loss to the Pittsburgh Penguins.
+On January 31, 2021, defenseman Tony DeAngelo was placed on waivers, following reports that he had an altercation with teammate Alexandar Georgiev following an overtime loss.
 According to The Athletic, his continued "maturity" issues, combined with a marked decline in his play, led the Rangers to put him on the market; there were no takers.
 In a game against the Washington Capitals on May 3, 2021, Capitals forward Tom Wilson cross-checked Pavel Buchnevich in the head and slammed Artemi Panarin into the ice, ending his season.
 Wilson, a repeat offender, was fined the league maximum of $5,000 for the incident.
 The Rangers organization released a statement expressing disappointment in this decision, calling head of player safety George Parros "unfit to continue in his current role".
 The NHL subsequently fined the Rangers $250,000 for their comments.
 Two days later, Rangers owner James Dolan fired president John Davidson and general manager Jeff Gorton.
 Despite the timing, Dolan stated the firings were not related to the Wilson incident and statement, citing "culture" issues within the organization.
 Chris Drury was then announced as the Rangers' new president and general manager.
-On May 12, Drury fired head coach David Quinn after the team failed to qualify for the 2021 Stanley Cup playoffs.
+On May 12, Drury fired head coach David Quinn, and replaced him with Gerard Gallant.
 Despite a tumultuous season, a major bright spot was the play of Adam Fox; he led NHL defensemen with 42 assists, finished second in points with 47, and won the James Norris Memorial Trophy.

-On June 16, 2021, the Rangers named Gerard Gallant as their head coach.